 Business loans with low interest rates are often reserved for those with the strongest financial standing.
 The amount of time you have been in business, as well as your monthly revenue, can give lenders an idea of your needs, your ability to make payments and your commitment.
 Having substantial collateral such as home equity or equipment can help you secure a loan.

 What About SBA Loans?

 Business loan rates can vary dramatically among traditional loan options, such as short-term loans or merchant cash advances.
-Because of the consistency and often manageable payment terms, many small business owners are looking to SBA loans, which are secured loans regulated by the SBA.
+Because of the consistency and often manageable payment terms, many small business owners are looking for SBA loans, which are secured loans regulated by the Small Business Administration.

-Although SBA loan rates are often lower and much easier to manage than conventional loans, it should be noted they have very strict requirements, and in many cases a difficult application process.
+Although SBA loan rates are often lower and much easier to manage than conventional loans, it should be noted they have stringent requirements, and in many cases, a difficult application process.
 Because of this, there may be a wait of several weeks or even months before a bank approves an SBA loan application.

 On the other hand, a business owner can expect more lenient eligibility requirements and, in many cases, faster access to funding for loans with higher interest rates.

 Small business loan interest rates aren’t the only fees you may be paying after your loan is finalized.
 In some cases, you might end up caught with hidden fees that leave you owing more money than you initially imagined.

 Here are some common fees that can add to the cost of your loan: